kowkunt-production/wp-news-tape-plugin/README.md

 # wp-news-tape-plugin

-**Purpose:**

-The WP News Tape Plugin displays dynamic, ticker-style content feeds for breaking news and curated information directly on WordPress websites.

-**Made for:**

-Made for website owners, administrators and content managers who want to keep their audiences updated with continuous, automated news feeds without manual content curation.

-**Key problem it is solves:**

-It solves the problem of manual content curation by automatically aggregating and displaying relevant, targeted news streams, saving time while keeping site content fresh and engaging.

-**Standout Features:**
-- Multi-source aggregation engine that pulls content from various providers
-- Dynamic content fetching that updates automatically
-- Configurable location-based filtering to target specific regions
-- Category selection for focused topic coverage
-- Keyword filters that fine-tune content relevance
-- Fully automated delivery requiring no manual updates
-- Highly targeted feed that feels personalized to each audience
+**Abstract**

+WP News Tape Plugin displays dynamic, ticker-style content feeds on WordPress websites, automatically aggregating breaking news and curated information.
+Designed for website owners and content managers, it eliminates manual curation by delivering targeted, continuously updating news streams.
+Key features include multi-source aggregation, configurable location and category filters, keyword-based fine-tuning, and fully automated delivery.
+The plugin offers a free core and two premium tiers: a Self-Promotion Engine for injecting the site owner's own content into the ticker, and a Network Content Syndication tier for distributing messages across all installations sharing selected audience criteria.

+---

 ## Client-Focused Executive Summary

-WP News Tape as the "set it and forget it" solution for building audience trust and engagement

 **Keep Your Website Alive with Breaking News—On Autopilot**

-In today’s fast-paced digital world, a website with stale content quickly loses visitor interest.
-But constantly hunting for relevant articles and manually updating your site is a time-consuming grind that pulls you away from your actual business.

-**Introducing WP News Tape.**
-WP News Tape is a WordPress plugin that acts like your own 24/7 newsroom.
-It automatically adds a sleek, ticker-style news feed directly to your website—similar to the scrolling updates you see on major news networks like CNN or BBC.
+A website with stale content loses visitor interest fast, but manually hunting for articles is a time-consuming grind.
+WP News Tape is a WordPress plugin that acts as your 24/7 newsroom, automatically adding a sleek, ticker-style feed—like the scrolling updates on CNN or BBC—directly to your site.

 **How It Helps You**
-The core problem it solves is simple: **it eliminates manual content curation.** Instead of you searching the web for news, WP News Tape does it for you.
-It automatically finds, gathers, and displays relevant stories, keeping your site fresh and engaging for every visitor, every minute of the day.
+It eliminates manual curation.
+Instead of searching the web, WP News Tape finds, gathers, and displays relevant stories automatically, keeping your site fresh every minute.

 **Why It Feels Like a Custom Newsroom**
-You don’t just get a random firehose of information.
-You’re always in control.
-You can easily set it up so your "News Tape" feels hand-picked for your specific audience by telling it:
-- **Exactly what topics to watch** (e.g., "solar energy" or "local real estate").
-- **Which regions to focus on** (e.g., news from Canada or a specific city).
-- **What keywords to prioritize or avoid,** ensuring only the most relevant stories appear.
+You stay in control.
+Set your "News Tape" to feel hand-picked by defining exactly what topics to watch, which regions to focus on, and what keywords to prioritize or avoid.

 **Premium Upgrades That Turn Your News Tape Into a Business Tool**

-For those ready to do more than just display aggregated news, two paid upgrades transform your news tape from an information feed into a powerful marketing and content distribution engine.
+Two paid upgrades transform your news feed from an information display into a powerful marketing and distribution engine.

-- **Promote Your Own Content:** With the first upgrade, you can seamlessly insert your own announcements, blog posts, special offers, or promotions directly into the live news tape.
-Your custom messages intermix naturally with breaking news, turning passive readers into active customers without feeling like a traditional ad.
+- **Promote Your Own Content:** Seamlessly insert your own announcements, blog posts, or special offers directly into the live news tape.
+Your custom messages intermix naturally with breaking news, turning readers into customers without feeling like a traditional ad.

-- **Network-Wide Content Syndication:** The second upgrade allows you to push your own content—or any chosen message—to every single website running WP News Tape that shares your selected audience criteria.
-Choose a combination of geo-location, category, and keywords, and your post instantly appears on the news tapes of all sites targeting that same audience.
-It’s precision content distribution across an entire network of relevant websites, without a single manual outreach email.
+- **Network-Wide Content Syndication:** Push your content to every website running WP News Tape that matches your chosen geo-location, category, and keywords.
+Your post instantly appears on the news tapes of all sites targeting that same audience—precision distribution without a single manual outreach email.

 **The Bottom Line**
-WP News Tape is the "set it and forget it" solution for building audience trust and engagement—now with the power to promote your own brand across a network of aligned websites.
-You set your preferences once, and it works tirelessly in the background to establish your site as the go-to source for current, targeted information, all while opening new channels for your own content to reach the right eyes.
+WP News Tape is the "set it and forget it" solution for building audience trust and engagement.
+You set your preferences once, and it works tirelessly to establish your site as a go-to source for targeted information, now with the power to promote your brand across a network of aligned websites.

 ## Investor-Focused Executive Summary